flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 2.1.
 A Simple But Universal Data Model

-Flowlist does not force your stuff into categories like project, task, subtask or description.
-Instead, there are just titled items.
-But those items may contain other items, just like folders on your computer contain other folders.

-So you evolve your own item hierarchy:
+Flowlist does not force my stuff into predefined categories.
+Instead, it knows only titled items.
+But those items may contain other items, just like folders on your computer may contain other folders.
+So I evolve my own item hierarchy:

 * Group items together
 * Add subitems into any item
-* Move items to a whole different level in the hierarchy, i.e. into any other item including the root or "home" item.
+* Move items to a whole different level in the hierarchy, i.e. into any other item including the root or *Home* item

-There's no limit to how deeply nested your items can be, and you can edit this hierarchy in every way to keep it true to your life
+There's no limit to how deeply nested the items can be, and I can edit this hierarchy in every way to keep it true to my life.

 ### 2.2.
 Total Control Via Few Keys

-Flowlist is so simple that the user can control it without mouse or trackpad.
-With just a few intelligently laid out key commands, he has all the power at his fingertips.
+Flowlist is so simple that I can control it without mouse or trackpad.
+With just a few intelligently laid out key commands, I have all the power at my fingertips.
 And that's only suitable for a productivity app that takes a lot of text input anyway.
 The menu shows all currently available key commands:

 <img src="/blog-images/software-development/flowlist/key_commands.png" style="max-width:483px">

 This keyboard-centric input has some nice implications:

 1. It is fast.
 2. It is uninterrupted.
-Your hands never have to leave the keyboard for anything.
-That also means your attention can stay zoned in on the content on the screen.
+My hands never have to leave the keyboard for anything.
+This also means I can stay zoned in on my content on the screen.
-3. It allows the interface to be super clean.
+3. It makes it possible to have a super clean user interface.

 ### 2.3.
 An Immersive User Interface

-You chose the scope of your focus by navigating your item hierarchy.
-No matter on what level you are, you always edit the center list, while context is to the left and details are to the right:
+I chose the scope of my focus by navigating the item hierarchy.
+No matter on what level I am, I always edit the center list, while context is to the left and details are to the right:
 <img src="/blog-images/software-development/flowlist/clean_interface.png" style="margin-bottom:-20px;max-width:638px">
-There's nothing else that could distract you.
+There's nothing else that could distract.
 The interface is super clean.
-No buttons, knobs, alerts, popups and such clutter.
+No menus, buttons, bars, alerts, popups or such clutter.

-Also, all navigation and editing is animated.
-So the  eyes easily keep track of where you are and how  items and overall item structure change.
+Also, Flowlist animates all navigation and editing.
+So my eyes easily keep track of where I am and how my items and their overall structure change.

 ### 2.4 Window Management For Deep Concentration

-You control the window via key commands, which go both ways and act as toggles:
+I control the window via key commands, which go both ways and act as toggles:

 <img src="/blog-images/software-development/flowlist/window_management.png" style="max-width:408px">

-Toggleing the window via ⌘W, can help to get Flowlist out of the way and access the desktop or to switch back and forth between reading content in another app and editing related items in Flowlist.
+Toggleing the window via **⌘W**, can help to get Flowlist out of the way and access the desktop or to switch back and forth between reading content in another app and editing related items in Flowlist.

 Flowlist is meant to be used in fullscreen mode:

 <img src="/blog-images/software-development/flowlist/fullscreen.png" class="ft-shadow">

 But there's also a <i>Monotasking</i> mode in which all other apps, the dock and the menu bar get blended out.
-Fullscreen and monotasking help to really focus.
+Fullscreen and monotasking help me to really focus.

 ## 3. How I Use Flowlist